What is cataract surgery?

 Cataract surgery typically takes less than ten minutes.
 Patients can expect to be at the surgery center for 1 to 2 hours.

 Most patients experience very little discomfort during their operation.
-You will be given an oral medication to help you relax as well as local anesthetic around the eye to prevent pain, movement, and vision in your eye during the surgery.
+You will be given oral medication to help you relax and local anesthetic around the eye to prevent pain, movement, and vision in your eye during the surgery.
 Being put to sleep with general anesthesia is not needed during cataract surgery.

 Cataracts do not return after they are removed during surgery.
 The new lens implant lasts the rest of your life.